Irrigation or Filtration Pump

-This application of Pliant Energy's core technology is intended for small farmers in developing regions of the world.
-The Ribbon Pump harnesses the energy of any flowing water source to pump water out of that source.
+This application of Pliant Energy's core technology, currently funded by the US Dept. of Energy, may have its greatest impact in developing regions of the world.
+Pliant Energy's TWH Pump and earlier Ribbon Pump harness the energy of any flowing water source to pump water out of that source.
 No electricity or fuel required so long as the water is flowing along a river, a channel or even a shallow stream.
+The non-rotating action and streamlined profile of the pump makes it highly resistant to debris or heavy object impact.
+The soft undulating fins are harmless to people in and around the water performing daily activities like swimming, washing clothes, bathing or fishing.
+Potential applications include crop irrigation and pushing water at pressure through a filtration system for clean drinking water.

 The majority of Pliant Energy's R&D has been conducted in-house.
 While working on the Ribbon Pump however we have had some engagement with academia.
 We tested pre-prototype devices at Cornell University's DeFrees Hydraulics Lab and caught the attention of Lab Director Edwin A. Cowen.
 Pliant Energy donated a device for Cornell to study which led to the publication of the paper “Development of a novel, robust, sustainable and low cost self-powered water pump for use in free-flowing liquid streams", Renewable Energy 91:466-476, with faculty and students of Cornell University and members of Pliant Energy Systems listed as co-authors.
 One of the students, Diego F. Muriel, continues study of the ribbon mechanism's underlying operating principles through his PhD thesis.
 Along with Prof. Cowen he continues to present at conferences and recently published a paper on the ribbon mechanism titled “Flapping Instability Induced in an Externally Deformed Flexible Plate,” Journal of Fluid Mechanics, Feb 2017.